ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 }
 {%- endhighlight -%}

-Now you can use it `yourStringVariable.isNotEmpty`.
-This is an extension property, but you can create extensions functions too.
-It works the same way, even for primitives values, as you can see above.
+Now you can use `yourStringVariable.isNotEmpty`.
+This is an extension property, but you can create extension functions too.
+It works the same way, even for primitive values, as you can see above.

-## What's an optional?
+## What Is an Optional?

-In Swift, optionals stand as a powerful shield against a notorious coding nemesis: the dreaded "unexpectedly found nil" error.
-But what are these optionals, and why are they so important?
+In Swift, optionals are a powerful safeguard against a notorious coding issue: the dreaded "unexpectedly found nil" error.
+But what are optionals, and why are they so important?

 Imagine a variable as a container.
 A regular variable must always hold a value of its declared type.
 An optional, however, introduces the possibility of emptiness.
-It's like a container that can either hold a value or be explicitly marked as having nothing – a state represented by the keyword nil.
+It's like a container that can either hold a value or be explicitly marked as empty, a state represented by the keyword `nil`.

 This "nullability" is incredibly valuable.
 For instance, when fetching data from a server or a user's device, there's no guarantee the operation will always succeed.
-Optionals elegantly handle these scenarios.
+Optionals handle these scenarios elegantly.

 Consider a function that tries to convert a string to an integer: